BAJAJ FINSERV DIRECT LIMITED

 What does a high accrual ratio signal?

-To compute the cash flow based accrual ratio, subtract operating cash flow from net income, then divide the result by average total assets over the period.
+It is calculated by subtracting operating cash flow from net income and dividing the result by average total assets for the period.

 The accrual ratio represents the proportion of earnings derived from non-cash sources.
 It helps assess whether profits are backed by actual cash flow or primarily reflect accounting accruals.